 Is the power supply connected correctly?

-Make sure the power cord is plugged into a 3 prong outlet.
+Make sure the power cord is plugged into a three-prong outlet.
 A 115 Volt, 60 Hz., AC only 15- or 20-amp fused, grounded electrical supply is required.

-- It is recommended that a separate circuit serving only your refrigerator is provided.
+- It is recommended that a separate circuit serving only your refrigerator is used.

 - Use an outlet that cannot be turned off by a switch.

 - Check the outlet.
 If you are unaware if it's working, plug in a household lamp or other small appliance to verify that the outlet is working.

 - Check to see if a household circuit breaker or Ground Fault Circuit Interrupt (GFCI) outlet has tripped.
 If so, reset the circuit breaker or Ground Fault Circuit Interrupt.

 - If the refrigerator is on a fuse box, check to see if a fuse has blown and replaced it, if necessary.
 If the problem continues, call an electrician.